opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/shapefile.rst

 Shapefiles
 ==========

-You can use a shapefile as a data source.
+You can use a shapefile as a source.

 A shapefile is a ZIP archive that should contain the following files at the root level: